Hugo-Lopez/Hugo-Lopez.github.io/_pages/about.md

   - /about.html
 ---

 I'm an Economics Ph.D.
-Student at the University of Chicago
+Student at the University of Chicago.